sixhops/es6-exercises/README.md

 ### The blocks below represent two separate files.
 Write out the statements needed to use the function from the first file in the code in the second file

-I think this is what you are looking for here, sorry if I'm mistaken.

 ```js
 // This is in hello.js
 var hello = function(name) {
   console.log(`Hello, ${name}!`);
 }
 // Add your code here...
 export default hello;
 ```

 ```js
 // This is in main.js
 // Add your code here...